KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/Homoeology.md

   \ originated by speciation \nand were brought back together in the same genome by\
   \ allopolyploidization (PMC4920642).\n\nAllopolyploidization is the formation of\
   \ new species through the combination of chromosomes from\ndifferent species.\n\n\
-  Based on the meaning of the term, this class is made a subclass of 'IntraSpecieAssociation'.\n"
+  Based on the meaning of the term, this class is made a subclass of 'IntraSpeciesAssociation'.\n"
 title: Homoeology-related Association
 from_schema: https://knetminer.com/terms/motifs/motif-categories/schema
 is_a: Phylogeny
 abstract: true
 mixins:
-- IntraSpecieAssociation
+- IntraSpeciesAssociation

 ```
 </details>